Expensify/App/docs/articles/expensify-classic/connections/quickbooks-online/Quickbooks-Online-Troubleshooting.md

 There are three different ways you can resolve this error.
 - Select a different type of export for reimbursable expenses under Settings > Workspaces > [worksapce name] > Connections > Configure > Export tab.
-- Enable _Automatically Create Entities_ under Settings > Workspaces > [worksapce name] > Connections > Configure > Advanced to create vendor records automatically.
+- Enable _Automatically Create Entities_ under Settings > Workspaces > [workspace name] > Connections > Configure > Advanced to create vendor records automatically.
 - Manually create vendor records in QuickBooks Online for each employee.

 # ExpensiError QBO099: Items marked as billable must have sales information checked